BMCARDONA/bmcardona.github.io/_posts/2023-07-23-deep-learning-specialization.md

 ### Disclaimer

-If you are currently completing the Deep Learning Specialization, I would highly encourage you not to copy to any of these solutions!
+If you are currently completing the Deep Learning Specialization, I would highly encourage you not to copy any of these solutions!
 This specialization is a treasure trove of information, and any hard work you put into it will doubtless be rewarded -- please don't take it for granted!